Analyze successful stores in existing markets

 - For Criteria Type, choose Minimal Distance.

-- For Distance Type, confirm Straight Line is selected.
+- For Distance Type, confirm that Straight Line is selected.

-- For Measure Units, confirm Miles is selected.
+- For Measure Units, confirm that Miles is selected.

 - Click Run.

-Next, you will add theaters as point-based criteria by editing the tool parameters.
+Next, you'll add theaters as point-based criteria by editing the tool parameters.

 - In the Add Point Layer Based Suitability Criteria tool pane, set the following parameters: